5 DIY Skills to Help You Save Money

 Canning & Preserving Food

 Once you get comfortable in the kitchen, try your hand at canning fresh, in-season produce, or making your own jams, jellies and pickled vegetables.
-These old-school DIY skills are making a comeback as more of us seek to consume whole foods prepared without additives or preservatives.
+These old-school DIY skills are making a comeback as people seek to consume whole foods prepared without preservatives.
 The USDA has put together this comprehensive guide on how to can foods safely.